-- if any other person, leaseholder or property owner has rights or needs access to the area - if the area contains any shared services or facilities - if the Council needs to access the area to undertake its maintenance or repair obligations - if the area is one that the Council wishes to include in a regeneration project - if the area is immediately adjacent to your property - if there is planned maintenance of development of the area.
+- if any other person, leaseholder or property owner has rights or needs access to the area - if the area contains any shared services or facilities - if the Council needs to access the area to undertake its maintenance or repair obligations

+- if the area is one that the Council wishes to include in a regeneration project - if the area is immediately adjacent to your property - if there is planned maintenance of development of the area.

 At this point you should have a clear idea of why you want to buy the area.
 For example, if it is a loft space, do you want to do a loft conversion when you own it?
-Any changes you want to make have to have our approval first as they may be a breach of your lease.
+Any changes you want to make have to have our approval first as they may be a breach of your lease/transfer.
 Even if you get planning permission or building control approval, you may still not be able to make the changes.
-You can seek the Council's approval through our 'permission to alter' process.
-You can make an ad hoc and permission application simultaneously, or one after the other.
+If you also wish to make changes to the land / space once purchased, you will need to submit a Permission to alter application simultaneously.